hergin/blog/_posts/2020-03-30-my-take-on-virtual-instruction.markdown

 ## Virtual office hours
 I announced to my students that I would be available virtually on my regular office hours.
 I still didn't get a single person attended, but I am hopeful.
 I set my office hours via WebEx again.

+## Increasing interaction
+One small bit I want to share is about how I am taking attendance.
+We start with mics muted and webcams off.
+Even though, I see the names of the students, I still call their names at the beginning of the class and let them say "here" or "present" via their mic.
+I like to think that even this kind of small interaction makes a big change, rather than just sitting and watching a virtual class.